Useful Notes: American Accents

 This is the accent of people raised in New England who are of Portuguese stock.
 Also known as "Portugee", this is a subset of "Down East" (see below) that almost never shows up in movies/TV because the producers are afraid that nobody will understand why the blond, blue-eyed guy sounds like a Bostonian (see below) raised in France.
 Stereotype: Hard-working, honest, salt-of-the-Earth fisherman.
 Please note that "Portugee" is a slur and a great way to get a chouriçonote -scented fist in your face if you are foolish enough to use this word around Portuguese people, unless you're Portuguese yourself.note

-Spoken in upper New England, characterized by broad vowels and terse sentences.
+Spoken in upper New England (New Hampshire, Maine, and parts of Massachusetts; you'll hear it less and less as you head towards Western Mass, where it's nearly nonexistent), characterized by broad vowels and terse sentences.
 What most people think of as "the" classic down east accent comes from "down east" itself, the coast of Maine, where the tendency to use "Ayuh" for "yes" is most often found.
 The term comes from sailors going to Maine going "Down East".
 There are differences within the Down East accent itself, of course.
 Someone from Maine will talk differently than someone from Vermont, and someone from Vermont will talk differently than someone from New Hampshire.
 Backwoods accents sound much different from city accents.
 Each state also has vocabulary unique to their culture.
 For example the words "rig" or "rigging" (in the nautical sense) is often used as a synonym for "create" or "assemble", but only in coastal areas: "I need a rigging to get on that roof" may work fine in Portland, Maine but might get you a blank stare in Rutland, Vermont.
 "Wicked" tends to be used more generally across NE as an intensifier adverb, as in "wicked good" or "wicked excellent."
 Copious amounts of profanity are also common, though not as ubiquitous as they are in the Boston metro area.
+Occasionally mistaken for a Boston accent (which has similar, but not identical features); in New England, the "Boston-but-not-quite" variety of this accent is typically referred to with the blanket label of "townie".
 Stereotype: taciturn, parsimonious, dry, rural, witty.

 - Watch the early scenes in the classic movie Nothing Sacred with this in mind.